SteveBarnett/human-centred/workshops/nztestingconf-2024.md

 - **14:45–15:15** Afternoon tea
 - **15:15–16:30** Session 4

-Four blocks of 1h15m.
+Each Session is about 1h15m.
 About 1h doing stuff, about 15m reflecting.

 Session 4 will include 10 minutes for feedback for Steve and for NZTC.